MartinThoma/MartinThoma.github.io/_posts/2011-10-04-comparing-dates-in-php-and-mysql.md

 date_parse ("2011-05-11 00:00:00");
 ```

 You can compare the Array to an integer, but I don't know what PHP does.
-It seems as if the array would always be considered as beeing greater.
+It seems as if the array would always be considered as being greater.
 If you use the functions you'll be fine.

 <h2>MySQL</h2>
 <h3>time formats and functions</h3>